- About the PharmD

 - We strongly encourage you to participate in the program as a full-time student.

 Since space in the program is limited, we encourage you to apply as early as possible.
+We review applications on a rolling basis.

 A disadvantaged individual is one who, from an early age, resided in a low-income community or experienced enduring family, societal, or other hardship that significantly compromised educational opportunities.
 An underserved community is a geographic location or an identified population that is determined medically underserved based on U.S. census data.
 If you are uncertain about your disadvantaged status, we encourage you to apply.